Program Purpose & Structure

 • Present two Minnesota Board of Pharmacy-approved pharmacist continuing education lectures

-• Present two case conferences and precept one student case
+• Present one case conference and precept one student case

 • Present at least two pharmacy in-services (patient and provider)